 If you want to become a verifier, you'll need to apply to become a recognised person or agency.

-The focus for verifiers under the new law
+The focus for verifiers under the Food Act

-The new Food Act moves from a one-size-fits-all approach, to one that is risk based.
-This means that high-risk businesses should have to meet higher standards than lower-risk business.
-It also means that verifiers should focus on what is most important for achieving food safety at each type of business.
+The Food Act uses a risk-based approach, which means that high-risk businesses have to meet higher standards than lower-risk businesses.
+Verifiers should focus on what is most important for achieving food safety at each type of business.

-The Act encourages businesses to take responsibility for food safety in their business, and we hope that verifiers will play a role in educating businesses about what this means.
+The Act encourages businesses to take responsibility for food safety in their business.
+Verifiers should play a role in educating businesses about what this means.

 Who can verify which risk-based measure?

 Template Food Control Plans are mainly verified by councils (territorial authorities).
 Other risk-based measures (RBMs) can be verified by any appropriately-recognised agency or person.
 This includes local councils and third party verifiers.